OncologyHNJ/PULPO-Preliminary/README.md

 ## Introduction

-PULPO is a Snakemake-based pipeline for analyzing structural variants (SVs) and copy number variations (CNVs) in Optical Genome Mapping (OGM) data.
+PULPO is a Snakemake-based pipeline for analyzing structural variants (SVs) and copy number variations (CNVs) from Optical Genome Mapping (OGM) data.

 ## Table of Contents